joyce880120/lab10-JMS/readme.md

 # 95-702 Distributed Systems
 # JMS Lab
-# Due: Checkpoint due today (Wednesday, Nov.
-18) by the end of lab
+# Due: Checkpoint due today (Wednesday, April 14) by the end of lab
 # Credit is given via Zoom with your TA
+# The whole lab is due by Monday, April 19, 1:30 PM

 # Task 1 – Single Queue